Gabriel2409/obsidian_notes/Transaction Isolation levels.md

   - Shrinking phase: locks are released and no locks are acquired
 - Downside: performance

-#### Serializable snapshot isolation
+#### Serializable snapshot isolation (Optimistic locking)

 - Optimistic approach
 - Built on top of snapshot isolation
-- Adds a layer of serialiazability for detecting conflicts while commiting, which then aborts the transaction
+- Adds a layer of serialiazability for detecting conflicts **during the commit phase**, which then aborts the transaction

 ## Other guarantees